sherwinee/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to export contacts to a csv file
+1. User requests to export contacts to a csv file.
-2. Listify exports all contacts to a csv file
+2. Listify exports all contacts to a csv file.
-3. Listify shows a success message with the saved file location
+3. Listify shows a success message with the saved file location.

 Use case ends.